genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 * TRADER (enables the trader to write trades - but only for their own related counterparties)
 * SUPPORT (enables support to have read-only access to everything)

-In terms of definitions, you can add the codes as part of the permissioning block in the relevant event .
+In terms of definitions, you can add the codes as part of the permissioning block in the relevant event.
 For example, for the TRADE_INSERT event handler we could have:

 ```kotlin
 permissions {